 Beauval Zoo, known simply as Beauval, takes a long time to see.
 A very long time.
-You can spend an hour or more at the entrance alone.
+After entering you can spend an hour or more just a few steps from the entrance alone.

 The first thing that catches your eyes is a pink cloud.
-Watching the flamingos will take up your second half hour.
+Watching the flamingos will take up your first half hour.

-The first will be taken up watching lemurs lolling against tree trunks, legs akimbo warming their bellies, catching the rays.
+The second will be taken up watching lemurs lolling against tree trunks, legs akimbo warming their bellies, catching the rays.
 Beguiling.

 Flamingos and lemurs compete for attention with the ducks, not your ordinary common or garden variety; these are exotic with the most astonishing colours.